keita1523/CARET_doc/docs/tips/gallery.md

 ## API to get information for each callback

-CARET can visualize the execution frequency, jitter, and latency per unit time for each callback and obtain them in pandas dataframe format.
+CARET can visualize the execution frequency, jitter, and latency per unit time for each callback and obtain them as the pandas DataFrame format.
 Examples in a sample program are shown in subsequent sections.
-In the example below, the following commands are executed in advance.
+In each example, the following commands are executed in advance.
 ```python
 from caret_analyze import Architecture, Application, Lttng